Page loading ... Please wait.

 Printer Friendly Page

-Buttermilk is often used instead of milk in scone dough.
-It has a thick and creamy texture with a rich tangy buttery taste that gives scones a light and spongy (bread-like) texture that you cannot get with milk.
-Buttermilk is now commercially made but whereas it was once the liquid left over after churning butter it is now made by adding a bacteria to whole, skim, or low fat milk.
-You can also make your own by adding 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to 1 cup of milk.
-Let stand 5 to 10 minutes before using.
+Another ingredient used in these scones is buttermilk.
+Buttermilk has a thick and creamy texture with a rich tangy buttery taste that gives scones a bread-like texture.
+Buttermilk is now commercially made by adding a bacteria to whole, skim, or low fat milk.
+You can make a good substitute by stirring 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice into 1 cup (240 ml/grams) of milk.
+Let stand at room temperature about 10 minutes before using.

-Transfer to a lightly floured surface and knead the dough gently four or five times and then pat the dough into a circle that is about 7 inches (18 cm) round and about 11/2 inches (3.75 cm) thick.
+Transfer to a lightly floured surface and knead the dough gently four or five times and then pat the dough into a circle that is about 7 inches (18 cm) round.
 Cut this circle in half, then cut each half into 4 pie-shaped wedges (triangles).
 You will have 8 scones altogether.
 Place the scones on the baking sheet.
-Make an egg wash of one well-beaten egg mixed with 1 tablespoon milk and brush the tops of the scones with this mixture.
+Brush the tops of the scones with cream.

-Best eaten the day they are made but can be stored for a few days.
+Best eaten the day they are made but can be covered and stored at room temperature for a few days.
 Can also be frozen.

 Makes 8 scones.